 Undergraduate

-The Climate Resilience Academy develops and supports initiatives in undergraduate education across the University of Miami.
-The first initiative is a multidisciplinary undergraduate course, described below.
+The Climate Resilience Institute seeks to develop and support initiatives in education across the University of Miami.
+Check out the interdisciplinary undergraduate course below.

 Watch the introductory video